j2-misc/AvernusWiki/content/3 - Session Notes/Session 11, 11 September 2024 - To Exile.md

 # Verbose
 The party considered helping [[Jander]] down.
 Mekhi raised the point that the last time they saw a [[Zariel|High Hellrider]] in [[Avernus]], it was [[Haruman]] who tried to kill them.
 Jander opened his eyes and asked them about Haruman, who’d put him there.
 He seemed thankful when they said they’d killed him.

-Ilsa-vyx told him about the vision they received from [[The Helm of Torm]], and asked if he spoke to them ([[Session 6, 7 August 2024|Session 6]]).
+Ilsa-vyx told him about the vision they received from [[The Helm of Torm]], and asked if he spoke to them ([[Session 6, 7 August 2024 - Idyllglen|Session 6]]).
 He said he didn’t, and that he doubted the gods cared about him.

 “If you’re favored by the gods, then I’m obliged to help you,” Jander said.